Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Professional carefully inserting needles into patient’s back during medical acupuncture session

 Before you talk to us about scheduling a medical acupuncture session , you might want to learn more about this centuries-old treatment.
-That is completely understandable, and it is why we have put together the following brief list of FAQs.
+That is completely understandable, and it is why we have put together the following brief list of FAQs about medical acupuncture in St. Cloud.
 If you don’t see the information you were hoping for, feel free to reach out to us directly.

 In traditional Chinese medicine, acupuncture is all about an invisible force in the body called Qi.
 If the Qi gets out of balance, various symptoms can occur.
 Acupuncture helps to balance the Qi.